 - You can create a comfortable atmosphere: With three different layers, you can establish a welcoming and aesthetically pleasing environment.
 The layers balance throughout the room, generating a comfortable atmosphere for guests and users.

 What Are the Three Layers of Lighting?

-Layered lighting consists of three distinctive components: ambient, task and accent.
+To understand how to layer lighting, an understanding of three distinctive components should be acknowledged : ambient, task and accent.
 Here is a closer look at each layer:

 1. Ambient Lighting